CarbonBuster/dala-whitepaper/README.md

 ####Intermediaries<div id="kazi-architecture-intermediaries">

 Intermediaries are entities who provide additional services to the protocol.
 There are three categories of intermediaries:
-1. **Relayers -** relayers in Kazi aggregate signed job requests, and for an agreed fee, host the requests in a centralized marketplace and provide workers the ability to fulfill the jobs.
+1. **Relayers -** relayers in Kazi aggregate signed job requests, and for an agreed fee, host the requests in a centralized marketplace and provide workers the ability to fulfill the jobs and reviewers the ability to verify the completed work.
 To facilitate relayer discovery, a list of community approved relayers will be maintained on Github (similar to the [0x relayer registry](https://github.com/0xProject/0x-relayer-registry))
 2. **Reviewers -** a trusted entity or entities that collect market-determined fees for ensuring that workers fulfill the request that they have committed to.
 Reviewers may be people, contracts, or systems but commit to verifying the authenticity of a cryptographically signed confirmation from a worker that the job has been completed as requested.
 The nature of this verification will depend on the job and the available mechanisms for verification.
 Importantly, *n* reviewers may be determined necessary to ensure the release of funds from escrow to a worker.
 3. **Administrators -** administrators in Kazi allow the registration of requesters and reviewers and allow the creation of signed job offers.
 They provide the ability for requesters to capture job information, create a custom asset representing the job, and sign and store additional metadata in IPFS - the hash of which is attached to the transaction that creates the  asset.
 To facilitate administrator discovery, a list of community approved administrators will be maintained on Github (similar to the [0x relayer registry](https://github.com/0xProject/0x-relayer-registry))